TitansProductions/TP-Inputs/README.md

 end)
 ```

-*This script will be an extra semi-requirement for my free or paid scripts.*

 ![image2](https://user-images.githubusercontent.com/84135181/220184654-76c6543e-054a-41ed-9eb0-adb5c3848549.png)
 ![image](https://user-images.githubusercontent.com/84135181/220184657-850ef2ce-2ccf-470b-8302-507aaaf7387c.png)

+*This script will be an extra semi-requirement for my free or paid scripts and also can be used for everyone who is interested.*